[Repost] Comparison of Leo Lionni & Eric Carle’s Illustration Styles

 Comparing the illustrations of the two authors mentioned above, it’s easy to see that while both Leonni and Eric utilize collage, there are distinct differences between them, primarily in their use of color.
 Eric favors bright, vibrant colors.
 Many of the animals in his books are not painted in their natural colors, such as the green fox, purple cat, blue horse, and pink elephant.
 The sun in his stories is often a bright yellow with orange light.
 Leonni, on the other hand, prefers colors closer to nature.
 In “The Inchworm,” he depicts the robin with realistic dark browns, light browns, and oranges.
 The branches are composed of naturalistic shades of light and dark browns and dark green leaves, while the inchworm is painted in a soft green.
 The star character, the mouse, appears consistently in Leonni’s books: varying shades of gray or tan, closely resembling mice in nature.
 As a result, Leonni’s paintings generally convey a fresh, natural feel, evoking a sense of tranquility, strength, and enjoyment.
 Eric’s, on the other hand, is imaginative and unique, his exaggerated colors and shifting lines seeming to convey a sense of rebellion.
 Personally, I prefer Lionel Messi’s illustrations.

-If you look at the childhood experiences of the two authors, you will find some very interesting and intriguing places.
-Lionel Leonie once recalled that when he was a child, his family allowed him to collect a large number of various and even smelly plants and animals: various living insects, small fish, shrimps, tadpoles, snails, mice, birds, snakes, toads, lizards, frogs.
-In addition to these living creatures, he also collected a variety of shells, pebbles, butterfly and beetle specimens, bunches of leaves, pods of various plant seeds, feathers and dried flowers.
-His room became a small zoo and plant laboratory.
-He said: “The protagonists in my stories, frogs, mice, turtles, snails, butterflies, etc., all come from40The little animals that have lived in my room for years, they are always the same.”
+If you look at the childhood experiences of the two authors, you will find some very interesting and intriguing aspects.
+Lionel Leo recalled that when he was a child, his family allowed him to collect a large number of different kinds of plants and animals, even those that smelled bad: all kinds of live insects, small fish, shrimp, tadpoles, snails, mice, birds, snakes, toads, lizards, frogs.
+In addition to these live creatures, he also collected all kinds of seashells, pebbles, specimens of butterflies and beetles, strings of leaves, pods of various plant seeds, feathers and dried flowers.
+His room was like a small zoo and plant laboratory.
+He said, “The protagonists in my stories, such as frogs, mice, turtles, snails, butterflies, etc., all came from the small animals that lived in my room 40 years ago.
+They have always been the same.”“

 I don’t know if all this is just a coincidence or an eternal truth: a child who has gained full freedom will show us peace and tranquility in his paintings, while a child who has received strict training will be full of publicity and rebellion in his paintings.